yizhang82/yizhang82.github.io/_drafts/nes-emu-cpu.md

 ```

 This defines a `case` statement for a variant of instruction `op`.
 For example, for ADC, offset 0x9 is ADC with immediate memory access mode.
 We'll be calling to the `op` helper function for executing the code with the corresponding memory access mode. `NES_TRACE4` is for logging and we can ignore that for now.

-> Again, the switch/case can be easily optimized into a table.
-I just haven't got a chance to do that yet and I don't see the need for now.

 And for each particular ALU instruction, we define 8 variants of all memory access patterns based on the table earlier: